eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user invokes the CLI with a request to the get desired state, the CLI shall always display the field `formatVersion` together with the requested desired state.
+When the user invokes the CLI with a request to get the desired state, the CLI shall always display the field `formatVersion` of the desired state together with the requested desired state.

 Rationale:
 Output of the `ank get state` can be (and it is meant to be) used as input for the command `ank set state`.